esperanto-rts/AoE1-eo-mod/README.md

 # AoE1 Esperanto mod
 Nuna versio: 0.8

-Esperanto voices for Age of Empires 1 - Esperantaj voĉoj por Age of Empires 1
+Esperanto voices for Age of Empires 1 based on the [esperanto RTS audio biblioteko](https://github.com/esperanto-rts/esperanto-rts-audio-biblioteko)

-## How to use

 1. Download mod_sonoj.zip and extract it
 2. Make a backup of the folder Assets/Sounds inside of the AoE installation folder